 - It permits late changes in the requirements during the development.

 - Delivers working software at regular intervals from a couple of weeks to a couple of months.

 - Developers and business people must work cooperatively daily throughout the project.

 - Projects must be built around motivated individuals.
-Support and required environment must be provided and they must be trusted to get the job done.
+Support and the required environment must be provided, and they must be trusted to get the job done.

 - Face to face conversation is the most effective and efficient way to convey information to and within a development team.

 - Working software is the primary measure of progress.